-Heather Deyling is an artist and educator whose current and ongoing body of work, the “Invented Hybrids” series, includes drawing and fiber-based sculpture and installation.
+Heather Deyling is an artist and educator whose current and ongoing body of work, the “Invented Hybrids” series, includes works in drawing, glass and fiber-based sculpture.
 Her studio practice is driven by research and observation of natural forms, such as succulents, fungi and marine invertebrates.
-She earned an MFA in painting and drawing from Tyler School of Art at Temple University and a BFA from Kent State University.
+She earned an MFA in painting from Tyler School of Art at Temple University and a BFA from Kent State University.
 Deyling has participated in numerous solo and group exhibitions across the United States.
-Recently, she completed a residency at Bullseye Glass in Emeryville, CA, where she explored translating her drawings into kiln-formed glass.
-Recent exhibitions include A Dyeing Art: Contemporary Textiles and Fiber Arts at the Spartanburg Art Museum, Spartanburg, SC and In Residence: Bay Area at Bullseye Glass RCBA Gallery in Emeryville, CA. Deyling is Professor of Foundation Studies in eLearning at the Savannah College of Art and Design.
+Recent projects and exhibitions include a residency and exhibition at the San Jose Museum of Quilts and Textiles and a public art project for the City of Emeryville Art in Public Places Bus Shelter Art Program.
+Deyling is Professor of Foundation Studies in eLearning at the Savannah College of Art and Design.
 She lives and works in San Francisco, CA.

 Deyling also keeps a blog on drawing and contemporary creative practice: http://drawingcurrents.blogspot.com/.